 First steps with Zentyal¶

-Once you have installed Zentyal, you can access to the administrative web interface of Zentyal both through its own graphical environment included in the installer and from anywhere on the internal network, using the address: https://ip_address/, where ip_address is the IP address or the hostname on which Zentyal is installed.
-Because access is through HTTPS, the first time it is accessed the browser will ask you whether you trust the site.
-You simply accept the self-generated certificate.
+Once you have installed Zentyal, you can access Zentyal’s administrative web interface using its own graphical environment included in the installer, or from any point of the internal network, using the address: https://ip_address/, where ip_address is the IP address or the hostname on which Zentyal is installed.
+This web administration page is always accessed using HTTPS, so the first time, the browser will ask you whether you trust the site.
+You can safely accept the self-generated certificate.

-Some older versions of Internet Explorer may have problems accessing the interface.
-Use the latest version available of your web browser.
+Older versions of Internet Explorer may have problems accessing the interface.
+Use the last stable version of your web browser.

-The first screen asks for the username and password.
-The user created during the installation and any other user of the admin group can authenticate as administrator.
+The login screen asks for the username and password.
+The user created during the installation and any other user of the sudo group can authenticate as a Zentyal administrator.

 Once authenticated, you will see the administrative interface, this is divided in three main parts: